api_server = "<server>"

 FROM

-instruction to specify the location of a suitable base training image.The Python version in the training image must be the same as the Python version in the workbench.
+instruction to specify the location of a suitable base training image.In the following command, replace

 -